Therapy Plans

 Expired Therapy Plans

 By default, all order signatures in therapy plans expire after 12 months, regardless of when or if the treatment ordered within the plan has ended (unless the plan has been discontinued).
-When the treatments and orders from a therapy plan are close to the one-year expiry, the Lead Prescriber assigned to the plan will receive an In Basket notice, with a prompt to either renew or discontinue the Plan.
+When the treatments and orders from a therapy plan are close to the one-year expiry, the Plan Prescriber assigned to the plan will receive an In Basket notice, with a prompt to either renew or discontinue the Plan.
 It is necessary for the provider to re-sign the Plan for new orders to be released and actioned.

 Resources